upl1nk-v01d/clx_csharp/csharp-basics/exercises/ClassesAndObjects/README.md

 ## Exercise #5

-Create a class called *Date* that includes: three pieces of information as instance variables — a month, a day and a year.

-Your class should have a constructor that initializes the three instance variables and assumes that the values provided are correct.
-Provide a set and a get for each instance variable.

-Provide a method DisplayDate that displays the month, day and year separated by forward slashes */*.

-Write a test application named DateTest that demonstrates class *Date* capabilities.

-## Exercise #6

 See [EnergyDrinks](./EnergyDrinks)

 A soft drink company recently surveyed 12,467 of its customers and found that approximately 14 percent of those surveyed purchase one or more energy drinks per week.